andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 When the web server is running, you can visit `localhost:3000` to verify that you can see a list of links pointing to images.

-To make the web server externally accessible, you can for example utilize *ngrok* as described in the [main README]((https://github.com/andreaskth/securing-chrome-extensions#how-to-make-web-server-externally-accessible-with-ngrok)).
+To make the web server externally accessible, you can for example utilize *ngrok* as described in the [main README](https://github.com/andreaskth/securing-chrome-extensions#how-to-make-web-server-externally-accessible-with-ngrok).

 ### Extension
-The vulnerable extensions is located in *vulnerable-easter-eggstention*.
+The vulnerable extension is located in *vulnerable-easter-eggstention*.
 In the content script `egg.js` change the `imageSrc` variable on the first line to point to the URL where the web server is hosted (for example, the ngrok.io URL if you are using that).
 The addition of `"/images/"` on the second line should not be removed since this path is necessary to access the individual images.

 Next, follow the instructions in the [main README](https://github.com/andreaskth/securing-chrome-extensions#how-to-load-extensions-into-your-browser-locally) to load the extension into your browser locally.